Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • Lidocaine 10% - 4 ml (or Novocaine 2% - 60 ml).

-These compresses are performed daily.
+Such compresses are performed daily.
 The duration of the procedure is about an hour.
 The resulting solution from the preparations can be stored in the refrigerator for several days.

 Drug therapy

-• vitamins of group B (B1, B2, B5, B6, B7, B9 and B12): Milgamma, Neurobion, Neurobeks, Doppelgerts active, Benevron, etc .;
+• B vitamins (B1, B2, B5, B6, B7, B9 and B 12): Milgamma, Neurobion, Neurobex, Doppelhertz active, Benevron, etc.;

-• : Hypothiazide, Furosemide, Diacarb, etc .;
+• : Hypothiazide, Furosemide, Diacarb, etc.;

 • anticonvulsants: Gabapentin, Pregabalin;